mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 You need to keep at hand the following information:

 - The Demo Dataset URL.
-In our case, this URl will be:
+In our case, this URL will be:

 ```text
 {{ demo_url }}